 How can you view APV adjustment details?

 These adjustments should come within a few days of your shipment, but could take up to 30 days, which is the maximum amount of time possible.
-Adjustments will reflect the special rates you get through using ShippingEasy: Commercial Plus Pricing and Flat Rate Green (cubic rates exclusive to ShippingEasy customers).
+Adjustments will reflect the special rates you get through using ShippingEasy: Commercial Pricing and Flat Rate Green (cubic rates exclusive to ShippingEasy customers).

 What are some best practices moving forward?